What is the hard spectral state in X-ray binaries? Insights from GRRMHD accretion flows simulations and polarization of their X-ray emission: Methods

-\textbf{GRRMHD simulation of a hard-state in an X-ray binary.} The GRRMHD simulations of accretion onto black hole are carried out using public code \texttt{ebhlight}\footnote{https://github.com/AFD-Illinois/ebhlight} developed by \citet{ryan:2017}. \texttt{ebhlight} integrates equations of ideal radiation-magnetohydrodynamics in Kerr space time where multi-frequency radiative transport is carried out using Monte Carlo techniques.
-The code additionally tracks an entropy equation for electrons following ideas introduced by \citet{ressler:2015}, which gives us electron temperature distribution across the entire numerical grid.
-The electron equation requires providing a sub-grid model for electron heating.
-We adopt turbulent heating model by \citealt{howes:2010} as implemented in \texttt{ebhlight} by the authors.
-The electron model also includs Coulomb couplings and radiative cooling.
-The self-consistently evolved radiative transfer includes synchrotron emission and absorption, Compton processes and bremsstrahlung and the scheme allows for all possible matter-radiation interactions (cooling and radiative forces).
-In the GRRMHD simulation, we allow for interactions between gas and radiation field only within 100M of the simulation.
-In the outer regions these interactions are negligible when it comes to the gas dynamics.
+The GRRMHD simulations of accretion onto a black hole are carried out by means of public code \texttt{ebhlight}\footnote{https://github.com/AFD-Illinois/ebhlight} developed by \citet{ryan:2017}. \texttt{ebhlight} integrates equations of ideal radiation-magnetohydrodynamics in Kerr space time where multi-frequency radiative transport is integrated out using Monte Carlo techniques.
+The code additionally tracks total and electron entropy equations which allow to calculate total and electron heating rates as the model evolves \citep{ressler:2015}.
+The latter requires a model for distribution of dissipated energies between electrons and protons.
+We adopt a sub-grid model for turbulent heating of electrons and ions (see e.g., \citealt{howes:2010}) as implemented in \texttt{ebhlight} by the code authors.
+The electron model also accounts for Coulomb couplings and radiative cooling.
+The self-consistently evolved radiative transfer includes synchrotron emission and absorption, Compton processes and bremsstrahlung.
+The \texttt{ebhlight} scheme allows for all possible matter-radiation interactions (four-momentum exchange during emission, absorption and scatterings or, in other words, cooling and radiative forces).

-Our initial conditions is the standard Fishbone and Moncrief torus, very often used to initialize advection dominated accretion flow models \citep{fishbone:1976}.
+Our initial conditions is the standard Fishbone and Moncrief torus, often used to initialize advection dominated accretion flow models \citep{fishbone:1976}.
 The initial torus is seeded with single loop of poloidal magnetic field.
-The magnetic field is initialized via the vector potential with azimuthal component:
+The initial magnetic field configuration is defined using the vector potential:

-where r is the radius and $\theta$ is the polar angle in range from $0$ deg to $180$ deg.
-These initial conditions usually lead to the development of the Magnetically Arrested Disks (MADs, \citealt{sasha:2011,mckinney:2012}).
-We integrate the MAD solution using \texttt{ebhlight} for 6500M, where $M=GM/c^3$ is the time unit in geometrized units (G=c=1).
-Figure~\ref{fig:mdot} shows evolution of mass accretion rate and magnetic flux over time confirming large accumulation of the magnetic flux at the horizon consistent with the MAD idea.
+where $r$ is the radius and $\theta$ is the polar angle in range from $0$ deg to $180$ deg.
+This initial magnetic field configuration leads to the development of the Magnetically Arrested Disks (MADs, \citep{sasha:2011,mckinney:2012}).
+We integrate the MAD solution using \texttt{ebhlight} until $t_f=4,500$M, where $M=GM/c^3$ is the time unit in geometriesed unit system ($G=c=1$).
+Fig.~\ref{fig:mdot} shows evolution of mass accretion rate and magnetic flux over time confirming large accumulation of the magnetic flux at the horizon consistent with the MAD solutions obtained by other authors.